vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 The image with Ruby and Node that we'll be using is close to 300MB.
 Imagine having to set up a virtual OS, usually takes up more space.

 Enough selling Docker.
-Let's get one up and running.
+Time to get an image up and running.

 ### Finding The Right Docker Image